 Forty years ago, a little paperbound book was published with a simple title and message, Be Here Now.
-In the three words of its title, the author succinctly summed-up one of the core values of a “conscious” life before he even got to the first page.
+In the three words of its title, the author succinctly summed up one of the core values of a “conscious” life before he even got to the first page.
 Although many have tried, nobody since has articulated it better in three words or three thousand.

-Ram Dass took his assignment very seriously, and founded the Hanuman Foundation “to foster spiritual education and compassionate action in the world.”
+Ram Dass took his assignment very seriously and founded the Hanuman Foundation “to foster spiritual education and compassionate action in the world.”
 He also helped form the Seva Foundation, an international service organization.

-This interview with Ram Dass transpired and was originally published in Whole Life Times in 1996, before the crippling stroke from which he is still recovering.
+This interview with Ram Dass was originally published in Whole Life Times in 1996, before the crippling stroke from which he is still recovering.
 In speaking with Ram Dass then, it was clear that freedom played an important role in his life.
 As he explained it, “To be free means standing nowhere and being everywhere.”

 There seems to be no more profound secret to finding this freedom than to be here now, whenever, wherever you are.
 Ram Dass’s changed physical circumstances have enabled him to explore that in ways he never could have anticipated when he created his “new mythology of aging.”

 How do you, a former rebel and wild child, feel about being an elder?

 I think that if both you and I look inside ourselves, we’ll realize that at our deepest place, we don’t have any age.
 We just are.
 We at moments have an identity with our body and say, “Oh, I’m aging,” and we look at ourselves from outside in.
 The society looks and says, “Look at that gray-haired man.”
 But I don’t think our inner experience is one of age.
 To deny that the body is aging leaves you off balance, but to get obsessed with it and to identify with it as your primary identification also causes a tremendous amount of contraction and fear.
 I think it is, “Yes, I am aging, just like I have a 23-year old MG, but I’m not my MG.”